About us

 HEIRNET has had a leading role in the following publications:

-- From 2002-2018, HEIRNET published the International Journal of Historical Learning, Teaching and Research (IJHLTR, r.i.p.) in association with the Universities of Exeter, Cumbria and the Historical Association.
-All back numbers are available on the of HERJ and other publications of the University College London [UCL Press].
+• From 2002-2018, HEIRNET published the International Journal of Historical Learning, Teaching and Research (IJHLTR, r.i.p.) in association with the Universities of Exeter, Cumbria and the Historical Association.
+All back numbers of HERJ are available (and other publications) at the University College London [UCL Press].

 Our Origins

 In 2004, Dr Hilary Cooper, Professor of History and Pedagogy at the University of Cumbria and Dr Jon Nichol of Exeter University’s History Education Centre organized a conference for history educators at Ambleside, Cumbria, in northern England.
 Amazingly, about 40 people from every continent attended what turned out to be, a very exciting conference, the hallmark of which was its friendly atmosphere.
-We decided to meet next year, something we have continued to do annually (apart from 2020) ever since.
+We decided to meet the next year, something we have continued to do annually (although 2020 was virtual) ever since.

 Our Acronym